 Evaluation of professional service should include consideration of the importance of the service in meeting college or departmental goals, qualities of innovation or leadership in performing such activities, the degree of responsibility involved, duration and time required by the activity, the range and number of such activities, and the contribution to professional growth.
-Service activities are described in more detail in the appendices (Appendix E for Academic and Administrative Service and Appendix F for Clinical Service).
+Service activities are described in more detail in the appendices (Appendix E).
 They should be documented in the curriculum vitae, and possibly by internal and external letters.